The ultimate West Canada Guide

 A narrow 14 kilometre road brings visitors close to the mountain’s awesome north face, an area famous for interesting moraines, the Cavell Meadows, alpine flowers and spectacular views of Angel Glacier.

-Unfortunately the route to Mount Edith Cavell was closed during spring and summer 2019.
-If you have the chance to hike some trails around Mount Edith Cavell, go for it.
+Unfortunately, the route to Mount Edith Cavell was closed during the spring and summer of 2019.
+But if you have the chance to hike some of the trails around the mountain, definitely go for it — the views and natural beauty in that area are absolutely worth it.

 Mount Robson

-Mount Robson isn’t located in Jasper National Park, even not in Alberta, but in British Columbia.
-It is the most popular mountain in the North American Rocky Mountains and also the highest point, with 3,954 meters, in the Canadian Rocky Mountains.
+Mount Robson isn’t located in Jasper National Park, or even in Alberta, it’s actually in British Columbia.
+It’s the most prominent mountain in the North American Rocky Mountains and also the highest peak in the Canadian Rockies, standing tall at 3,954 meters.

-As Mount Robson Provicial Park is located next to Jasper National Park, it is perfect for a day trip to explore Mount Robson.
+As Mount Robson Provincial Park is located right next to Jasper National Park, it’s perfect for a day trip to explore the impressive Mount Robson.

-The most famous trail is certainly the 42 km (return) trail to Lake Berg.
-There are seven campgrounds along the trail, which allows you to take your time while hiking to Lake Berg.
-Don’t forget to register at Mount Robson Visitor Center.
+The most famous trail here is definitely the 42 km (round-trip) hike to Berg Lake.
+With seven campgrounds along the way, you can take your time and truly enjoy the stunning scenery as you make your way to the lake.
+Just don’t forget to register at the Mount Robson Visitor Centre before you start your hike!

 Unfortunately BC Parks closed the Berg Lake Trail for 2022 because of extensive damage on the trail due to flooding in late June and early July 2021.